snowdj/bradonomics.github.io/_posts/2013-02-24-never-eat-alone-book-review.md

 headline: Never Eat Alone — Book Review
 modified:
 excerpt: Keith Ferrazzi has built one of the world's largest networks.
 Here he shows how you can do the same.
-category: Reading List
+category: Article
-tags: [Books, Networking]
+tags: [Reading List, Books, Networking]
 teaser: Keith-Farrazzi-Never-Eat-Alone.jpg
 book:
   title: Never Eat Alone